-- MUS 708A.
-Score and Literature Survey for Choral Conductors II. - MUS 708B.
-Score and Literature Survey for Orchestral Conductors II. - MUS 708C.
+MUS 708A.
+Score and Literature Survey for Choral Conductors II.

+MUS 708B.
+Score and Literature Survey for Orchestral Conductors II.

+MUS 708C.
 Score and Literature Survey for Wind Conductors II.

+MUS 710.
+Percussion Chamber Music Literature.
+3 credits.

+An in-depth study of percussion chamber music literature.
+The course will include composers, history, style, performance traditions and other pertinent issues related to the music written for percussion and other instruments.